Wednesday, January 14, 2026

 Share

-Sustainability isn’t new.
 The ethos that defined ’70s hippie ideals for places like Tennessee’s The Farm has come to shape the modern world.

-The small class — there were just three couples — covered everything from the physical details about what exactly happens to a body giving birth to the more abstract discussions around the “spiritual” experience that come with pushing a human out of your body.
+In 2013, I was sitting in a birthing class hosted by the doula who would help me bring my daughter into the world a few weeks later.
+The small class — there were just three couples — covered everything from the physical details about what exactly happens to a body giving birth, to the more abstract discussions about the transformative, spiritual experiences that come with pushing a human out of your body.

 It’s a common practice for soon-to-be parents to attend a class like this, and it’s just one of the mainstream practices the rural Tennessee commune known as The Farm helped normalize back in the 1970s.